awsdocs/aws-cloudhsm-user-guide/doc_source/interpreting-audit-logs.md

 This example shows the effect of creating a key in a cluster with multiple HSMs\.
 The key is generated on one HSM, extracted from the HSM as a masked object, and inserted in the other HSMs as a masked object\.

 **Note**
-The client tools might fail to synchronize the key, or the command might include the min\_srv parameter, which synchronizes the key only to the specified number of HSMs\.
+The client tools might fail to synchronize the key\.
+Or the command might include the min\_srv parameter, which synchronizes the key only to the specified number of HSMs\.
 In either case, the AWS CloudHSM service synchronizes the key to the other HSMs in the cluster\.
 Because the HSMs record only client\-side management commands in their logs, the server\-side synchronization is not recorded in the HSM log\.

 First consider the log stream of the HSM that receives and executes the commands\.
 The log stream is named for HSM ID, `hsm-abcde123456`, but the HSM ID does not appear in the log events\.